bertilmuth/being/README.md

 As you can see, the `address()` method defines the relative URL of the GET request.
 The `:id` part of the URL will be replaced by the string that you supplied in your GET request.
 That's how you can change the name.
-Try something different than `Joe`, maybe your name.

 Where does the response *Hello, Joe!* come from?
 It's defined in the `responseMessage()` method of your aggregate's behavior in the service implementation.
 [Take a peek](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java), if you want to.
 We'll come back to it.

-The class of the response must also be returned by the `outgoingMessageTypes()` so that Being is aware of it, for serialization to JSON.
+The class of the response must also be returned by the `outgoingMessageTypes()`.

 ### POSTing a command to the aggregate
 To change *Hello* do a different greeting, you need to send a POST request to the same address.
 Its JSON body must contain a `@type` property with the simple class name of a command, e.g. `ChangeGreetingText`.
 All commands must be listed by the `incomingMessageTypes()` method of the service interface.

-Example: To change the greeting text from *Hello, Joe!* to *Hi, Joe!*, send the following POST request,
+Example: To change the greeting text from *Hello, Joe!* to *Hi, Joe!*, send the following POST request:

 Unix: `curl -H "Content-Type: application/json" -X POST -d '{"@type": "ChangeGreetingText", "newText":"Hi"}' http://localhost:9000/api/greet/Joe`

 Windows (PowerShell): `iwr http://localhost:9000/api/greet/Joe -Method 'POST' -Headers @{'Content-Type' = 'application/json'} -Body '{"@type": "ChangeGreetingText", "newText":"Hi"}'`

-Each POST request will be processed by the `incomingMessageHandlers()` of the [aggregate behavior](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java).
+Each POST request is processed by the `incomingMessageHandlers()` of the [aggregate behavior](https://github.com/bertilmuth/being-samples/blob/main/greetuser/greetuser-impl/src/main/java/org/requirementsascode/being/greetuser/impl/GreetUserBehavior.java).
-The persisted events will change the aggregate state.
-Further GET requests will return the new greeting.
+The persisted events cause the aggregate state to change.
+Further GET requests return the new greeting.

 ### Commands & responses
 Commands and responses are simple POJOs.
-They need to be serializable to JSON with the Jackson library.
+They need to be serializable to JSON with the [Jackson](https://github.com/FasterXML/jackson) library.
 The most concise way to define a command or response is to use [Lombok](https://projectlombok.org/)'s `@Value` annotation that creates an all arguments constructor, getters for the fields, `equals()` and `hashCode()` methods etc.
 Being's `@Properties` annotation makes sure the object is serialized correctly.